Teacher candidates construct interesting and meaningful learning experiences at varying developmental levels.

 School of Social and Behavioral Sciences

 Marist’s teacher education programs are looking ahead – to your future and the future of teaching.
-As an Education student at Marist, you will not only develop your teaching skills and harness your passion for working with young people, but also learn how to bring innovative and inclusive pedagogy into your classroom that promotes student success and the social good.
+As an Education student at Marist, you will not only develop your teaching skills and embark on a path toward earning your teaching certification, but you will also learn how to bring innovative and inclusive pedagogy into your classroom that promotes student success and the social good.

 ...taught by faculty in the field.